yip-kl/meltano_sample/README.md

+# What is this about
+Running Meltano as a container via Cloud Composer

-# Local run
+# Important notes
+**Omitted items in code**
-Note: These items are declared in .gitignore, remember to account for them in the code:
+These items are declared in .gitignore, remember to account for them in the code:
    - `key-files/`: Folder for storing the key files e.g. SSH keys, service account keys, etc.
    - `.env`: Environment variables that are referred to in the `meltano.yml` file

+**Variables**
+   - Project level variables are defined in `.env` (used for everything) and in `run_k8s.py` (to be read for the container)
+   - Application level variables are defined in `meltano.yml` (self explanatory) and in `set_secret.sh` (set up secrets in Composer GKE as needed)

+# Local run
 **Run without Docker**: See if Meltano could run without containerization
 ```
 source .env